primagiant/primagiant/README.md

 ### 👋 Hi, I’m @primagiant
-- 👀 I’m interested in web_programming, machine_learning, and mobile_development.
+- 👀 I’m interested in software enginering.
-- 🌱 I’m currently learning laravel, vue, and building app with kotlin and dart.
+- 🌱 I’m currently learning golang, laravel, vue, and building app with kotlin (jetpack compose).
 - ⚡ Fun fact: Penguin is a bird that can't fly, but he swim 🐧 and also do karate.
 - 🥇 I can do Javascript, PHP, Python, Kotlin, and Dart.